ID1019/gitbook-exercises/trees/splay.md

 to root of the tree.
 The operation is quite straight forward as seen in the graph shown in figure~\ref{fig:root}.

-Note that the lefter-most sub-tree, {\em A}, of course contains keys that are less than the key ({\em K}) that we're looking for and it is safe to have it as the left branch of the new tree.
-The sub-tree {\em B}
-contains keys that are greater than the key we are looking for but smaller than the key of the root ({\em R}) .
+Note that the lefter-most sub-tree,  A, of course contains keys that are less than the key (K) that we're looking for and it is safe to have it as the left branch of the new tree.
+The sub-tree B contains keys that are greater than the key we are looking for but smaller than the key of the root (R) .
 Its position in the transformed tree is therefore sound.
-The same thing goes for the sub-tree {\em C} that must contain keys that are greater than the key of the root.
+The same thing goes for the sub-tree C that must contain keys that are greater than the key of the root.

 There is s corresponding splay operations when we find the key in the